joseortizm/ai-symiosis/README.md

 # Symiosis

-Symiosis is a desktop note-taking application inspired by Notational Velocity.
+Symiosis is a desktop note-taking application inspired by Notational Velocity that combines instant search with beautiful markdown rendering.
+It's designed for a keyboard-driven workflow with Vim-centric defaults, but you can customize shortcuts to your taste.
+The built-in code editor supports vim, emacs, and basic editing modes so you can comfortably edit notes in place.

 ## Status